 When I went out, it was a childhood dream come true; one colourful lifer after another, at different stages of the walk, not just one annoying species that keeps cropping up or hours spent looking for something small and brown.

 DI is not known for large animals.
 There are Chinese gorals, antelope-like animals, living on the slopes, that have sometimes been seen near the Twin Pagodas early in the morning.
-Squirrels and tree shrews are also to be found in the trees in Mr Daeng’s garden, and there were also a couple of long-horned spiders making webs outside my room.
+Squirrels and tree shrews are also to be found in the trees in my guesthouse’s garden, and there were also a couple of long-horned spiders making webs outside my room.

 One thing I wish I’d known; the birdlife gets really active once it wakes up at around 7am, but before then the forest is mostly quiet.
 So don’t get up too early; it will be a bigger wasted sleep than going to a 9am lecture, only to find out it’s cancelled and they didn’t tell you (I am NEVER letting that one go!).